craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 The Church of the White flame practices Power-Imbalance-Gaslighting as mechanics of its culture and as in deference to its genuine god [[Its Greatness]], who wills this to be the way the church is run, as his Spoken have indicated though their words and powers.

 ##### Spoken
 The Spoken of [[Its Greatness]] are the few who have claimed to have literally communicated with their patron deity.
-They
+They are the most proficient divine casters of the nation, but this is the only evidence of their connection with [[Its Greatness]], as this communication cannot be verified in public.
+These people act as the highest level of government, who demand and receive immediate and unending reverence.
+Roughly a dozen individuals claim and hold the title at any given time.

+##### Firstchurch
+The Firstchurch are the high priests of the Church and act as the main members of the governmental body of the Church.
+Firstchurch are born and raised into the position, most of the caste has never left [[The Holy City of Kanielkiln]], allowing the previous generation to imbed the fascistic hate of their lessers into the new one.

+Beyond their lawmaking and propaganda obligations

+##### Tendered
+##### Patron
+##### Unseen & Undesireables

 Ranking from highest to lowest in station:
 - Spoken (the few who draw holy power from White Flame, no matter their race, but we're still gonna look at them with *that* look)